FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/Specific_network_functions.md

 ****Comments****

-To edit a line of comments in the file CFTNET.CONF, you can place the ‘#’ character in the first column of this line.
+To edit a line of comments in the file `CFTNET.CONF`, you can place the ‘#’ character in the first column of this line.

 ****Example****